discordjs/guide/guide/creating-your-bot/adding-more-commands.md

 			<DiscordInteraction profile="user" :command="true">user-info</DiscordInteraction>
 		</template>
 		Your username: User <br>
-		Your ID: 20833034795932416
+		Your ID: 123456789012345678
 	</DiscordMessage>
 </DiscordMessages>

 ::: tip
 `interaction.user` refers to the user who sent the command.
-For a full list of all the properties and methods for the user object, check out <docs-link path="class/User">the documentation page for it</docs-link>.
+For a full list of all the properties and methods for the user object, check out <DocsLink path="class/User">the documentation page for it</DocsLink>.
 :::

 And there you have it!
 As you can see, it's quite simple to add additional commands.